vmsmith/vmsmith.github.io/about.md

 ### More Information

-In the fall of 2012 we toured France for nine weeks by car.
-If you are interested, you can read our blog, Notre Plaisir.
+In the fall of 2012 we toured France for nine weeks by car, and we published a blog about that, too.
+If you are interested, you can read it here: [Notre Plaisir](https://notreplaisir.wordpress.com).

 ### Contact me